 Sometimes, the pet may be very stunned, injured and bolt to a place of safety.
 It is still advised to report the incident so if a pet is reported as lost, they may be able to find the injured pet quickly.

-10 important actions that you should carry out at the scene of the accident – It may help the animal’s speedy recovery
+Follow these important actions at the scene of the accident – It may help the animal’s speedy recovery

 - Make sure any other vehicles nearby can pass your parked vehicle.